sergey-rubtsov/diff/README.md

 - If equal return that
 - If not of equal size just return that
 - If of same size provide insight in where the diffs are, actual diffs are not needed.
-So mainly offsets + length in the data
+So mainly offsets + length in the data.

 ## Compilation